kandersolar/pvlib-python/paper/2023/paper.md

 package for PV data quality assurance and feature recognition algorithms [@pvpmc2022_pvanalytics_update], and twoaxistracking, a package for simulating self-shading in arrays of two-axis solar trackers [@Jensen2022].
-Moreover, looking outside pvlib and its affiliated packages, we see that Python is proving to be the most common programming language for open-source PV modeling and analysis software in general.
+Moreover, looking beyond pvlib and its affiliated packages, we see that Python is proving to be the most common programming language for open-source PV modeling and analysis software in general.
 The packages mentioned here make up one portion of a growing landscape of Python-for-PV projects [@Holmgren2018].